seenickcode/gopherneo/README.md

 # gopherneo
 Go4Neo is a Neo4j driver for the Go programming language.
 It's focus is on simple, practical and realistic features that 90% of users working with Neo4j would expect.

+## Not Yet for Production Use!

+# Version Info
+- v0.1, 12/23/14:  Alpha version.
+(Though it will soon be used for a real app and upgraded to "Beta" sometime in Jan)

 Compatible with Neo4j 2.x and up.

 # Examples